n-grace-henry/MS-Thesis/feb_progress_log.md

 3 new salmon samples have been in HCl for 70 minutes and evaporated to dryness.

 5 amino acid standards have heen hydrolyzed and evaporated.

+I realized I did the wrong 4:1 solution in the 5 standards so they need to be thrown out...